 Do I Need Any Training?

 I know a handful of folks who have been successful in medical writing without taking any courses, but these days, that’s harder to do.
-I usually recommend some kind of course or training for physicians who don’t have much writing experience.
+I usually recommend some kind of course or training for physicians, especially those who don’t have much writing experience.
 There are multiple reasons for this.

 First, it’s a great way to determine which type of writing you want to pursue if you’re unsure.
-It’s also a great way to brush up on your skills if you haven’t written in a while, or build a portfolio of work if you don’t have any writing samples to share with potential clients.
-If you don’t have significant writing experience or a portfolio of work to share, it is helpful to have some sort of certificate or course experience.
-Clients are becoming hip to the fact that although physicians are subject matter experts, they are not necessarily good writers.
-Commonly, physicians don’t think they need writing training because they’ve published several journal articles.
+Second, it’s a great way to brush up on your skills if you haven’t written in a while.
+Clients are becoming hip to the fact that although physicians are subject matter experts, they are not necessarily good writers by nature.
+Commonly, physicians don’t think they need medical writing training because they’ve published several journal articles.
 But journal articles aren’t independent projects – there are multiple people involved in the process, including editors.
 So even if you enjoy writing and/or have experience, ask yourself: “Have I ever submitted a project or paper that didn’t go through copyedit or at least proofing by another party?
 Can my work stand alone and be accepted as-is?”
 If the answer is no, it might be time for a course or two.
+No one ever regretted improving their skills.
+Third, writing courses can help you build a portfolio of work if you don’t have any writing samples to share with potential clients.
+If you don’t have significant writing experience or a portfolio of work to share, it is helpful to have some sort of certificate or course experience.

 How Much Can I Expect to Make?

 This is the biggest question on everyone’s minds, right?
-Most of us (if not all) have loans and other obligations, so compensation is understandably an important consideration.
+Most of us have loans and other obligations, so compensation is understandably an important consideration.
 If you’ve been in practice for any amount of time, you are likely accustomed to a certain income.
 Unfortunately, this is where some people get discouraged and sometimes disappointed.
-Medical writing is engaging and flexible, but I’d be lying if I told you it is as lucrative as clinical practice.
+Medical writing is engaging and flexible, but it is not necessarily as lucrative as full-time clinical practice.
 I encourage physicians to have reasonable expectations and an open mind when pursuing this path.
 Unless you consider big book royalties or other supplements, a medical writing income is not going to replace most full-time clinical incomes, especially those of highly-trained specialties.

 Compensation for medical writing varies based on the type of writing.
-For example, regulatory writing tends to pay better than health journalism or other types of patient education.
+For example, regulatory writing tends to pay better than health journalism or patient education.
 Healthcare journalism (for lay audiences) tends to pay the least, but there are exceptions.
 A good source of information on this is the American Medical Writers Association (AMWA), which surveys its members regarding compensation every 3-5 years.
 This can give you some insight into hourly rates and salaries, keeping in mind that only a small portion of the membership is comprised of physicians.
-Results from the 2015 survey can be found here, and results from the recently closed 2019 survey are expected later this year.
-Please remember that your medical writing business is as strong as you make it, so if you’re willing to put in the work of building it, you’ll likely be satisfied with the results.
+Results from the 2015 survey can be found here, and results from the recently closed 2019 survey are available to AMWA members.
+Please remember that your medical writing business is as strong as you make it, so if you’re willing to put in the work to build it, you’ll likely be satisfied with the results.

-At the end of the day, medical writing is great for physicians who want flexibility, stimulation, and a low-stress lifestyle.
+At the end of the day, medical writing is great for physicians who want a nonclinical career that offers flexibility, stimulation, and a low-stress lifestyle.
 I always say ‘I love medicine, I just don’t love the practice of it.’
 Medical writing has helped me stay connected to the content but without the other headaches.
 As long as you have reasonable expectations for the compensation and motivation to build a client base, there’s no reason you can’t be successful.
 Just start writing!